Author: Scott Ciencin

 Okay, sure, that first one is pretty awful.
 But wow, your protagonists are so sheltered that they’ve never seen anyone urinating in the streets before?
 To me, that sounds less like “wretched hive of ultimate suffering” and more like just “New York City.”

 When it does actual horror, it feels like it’s very deliberately trying to ape the feel of a John Carpenter movie: lots of grisly body horror, hallucinogenic weirdness, madness, shapeshifting monsters which mean that nobody can be trusted, and so on.
+(And the scene at the end where the monsters are unmasked owes more than a little to They Live.)
 But the Night Parade gets less scary halfway through when they become monsters who can be killed in droves D&D-style, rather than unique and powerful creatures.
 Once you make your villains vulnerable you orient your story towards action instead of suspense, irrevocably losing some of the tension in the process.
-It would have worked better if there were fewer of them and they’d each gotten more screen time and attention, rather than having a huge secret army of nightmare mooks.
+It would have worked better if there were fewer of them and they’d each gotten more screen time and attention, rather than being a huge secret army of nightmare mooks.

 It’s also interesting to note how much more this book relies on adult fears.
 Stillborn children, being a failure as a parent, epically dysfunctional relationships, child molestation — these are all elements that feel darker, scarier, and more real to an adult than they do to kids.
 It’s a big change from the usual “oh no, a dragon attacks!” sort of drama that most D&D novels rely upon, and not exactly playing to the typical teenage audience for the Forgotten Realms.
 But it certainly makes the book feel more grounded and emotionally honest, even if it does employ those elements ham-handedly at times.